karen Wise professional summary

-Trained as an anthropologist, Karen Wise has over 30 years of professional experience as an archaeologist, educator, curator, exhibit and informal education leader and museum executive.
-She has worked in Los Angeles, Chicago, the Southwest U.S. and Latin America.
-Born and raised in California, Karen is passionate about connecting wide audiences with wonderful experiences and opportunities, and about helping mission-focused organizations do great work with and for their communities.
+Trained as an anthropologist, Karen has over 30 years of professional experience as an archaeologist, educator, curator, exhibit and informal education leader and museum executive.
+She has worked in Greater L.A., Chicagoland, the Southwest U.S. and Latin America.
+Born and raised in California, her professional evolution from academic researcher to audience and community focused executive was at times circuitous, and she continues to learn even as she helps others benefit from her technical expertise, research skills and talents.
+Karen is passionate about helping organizations that serve wide audiences with wonderful experiences and opportunities, and about helping mission-focused organizations do great work with and for their communities.

 Karen began her career as an archaeologist working in the Southwestern U.S. where she first began learning about managing museum collections.
 She began teaching while still an undergraduate, working with upward bound students, college students, teachers and avocational archaeologists while serving as assistant director of the Southern Utah State College (now Southern Utah University) archaeological Field School.